|

 exclusive allure, each Setton Receiver was benchmarked at the

-factory and came with its own individualized spec sheet,
+factory and came with its own individualized spec sheet, signed

-underrated.
-It's actually good for around 130 w/ch RMS.
+actually good for around 135 w/ch RMS.

-However, a considerable amount
+Performance aside, a considerable amount

 of money was invested in the RS-660's "cosmetics".
 All the